RESEARCH

 [1] Basic Structures of Human Social Interaction

 As a conversation analyst and interactional linguist, I am interested in the fundamental practices, mechanisms, and structures that participants make use of as they move through social interaction with one another.
-My primary focus in this area seeks to understand how interactants produce and understand particular grammatical practices in the service of communicative aims, in addition to how these practices intersect with social identities, norms, relations, and inequalities.
+My primary focus in this area seeks to understand how interactants produce and understand particular communicative practices in the service of action, in addition to how these practices intersect with social identities, norms, relations, and inequalities.
 In this area, I work most intimately with data involving monolingual speakers of English and of Spanish, as well as bilingual Spanish-English speakers.
 Recent research has explored:

 Language, norms, and normativity (esp. concerning gender, sexuality, regional, and dialectal identities)